 - Heat the sugar and water for the glaze over a low heat.
 You want the sugar to dissolve.
 If you don’t let it dissolve, the crystals will form and you’ll have a crunchy glaze rather than soft and sticky glaze.

-- Don’t overcook the glaze – you don’t want it to take on any colour.
+- Don’t overcook the glaze – you don’t want it to take on any colour, otherwise it can overpower the delicious spices, and especially if left to cook for too long, become bitter.

 - If you don’t want to use a lemon icing, you can use water or fresh orange juice instead.